dhelonious/mastodon-snap/docs/configuration.md

 | `log.access.enabled`  | true, false                   | false                  | Logging of http(s) accesses                                                          |
 | `log.access.format`   | standard, network, private    | network                | Use of real/network/no IP addresses in the access log                                |

-[1] Changing this value will increase the time it takes for snapcraft to update this snap.
+[1] Changing this value will increase the time it takes for Snapcraft to update this Snap.
 This will increase the downtime of your instance by about 5 minutes.

 You can also set multiple values at once using